Thelma-cnt/Netflix-Data-Analysis/README.md

 ---

 ## Objectives
+  To:

-- Understand trends in Netflix's content.
+- understand trends in Netflix's content.
-- Analyze content distribution by country, rating, release year, and genre.
+- analyze content distribution by country, rating, release year, and genre.
-- Identify the top contributing countries.
+- identify the top contributing countries.
-- Visualize key metrics to extract actionable insights.
+- visualize key metrics to extract actionable insights.

 ---